 But maybe the best deal isn't in the UK at all.
 Maybe the best deal is found across the pond, in America.
-US prices appear to be significantly lower than UK prices, and what have you got to lose?
+US prices appear to be significantly lower than UK prices when you consider the conversion rate, so what have you got to lose?

 In this article we explore if it's really cheaper to buy iPhones in the US and import them back into the UK.